Skip to content

 Fixdats help you find files missing from your collection, and they can be used to generate a collection of those files once you've found them.
 This sub-collection of files can then be merged back into your main collection.

 The fixdat command creates a Logiqx XML DAT for every input DAT (the --dat <path> option) that is missing ROMs.
-When writing (copy, move, and link commands), the fixdat will be written to the output directory, otherwise it will be written to the working directory.
+Fixdats will be written to the first matching directory in this list:

 igir copy zip fixdat ^